jiaonaz/pm-resources/reading-list.md

 # PM Reading List
-*The (truncated) reading list for my product management class (see xlxs file for full list); posted on Github so other can contribute readings/articles*
+*The (truncated) reading list for my product management class (see xlxs file for full list); posted on Github so others can contribute readings/articles*

 ## What is a PM anyways?